thirumurthis/Learnings/kafka/strimzi-kafka-kraft/blog_notes.md

 ### Install Apisix in decoupled mode with self-signed certificate

+Apache Apisix is deployed to the cluster with controller and data plane as deployment, there is another option to deploy as daemonset.
+With Apisix we can install the cert manager to generate self-signed certificate so the we can create routes for Apisix dashboard.
+Apicurio UI and backend app which could be accessed with SSL certificate.

-Install the certificate manager with below command
+Install the certificate manager to the cluster with below helm command

 ```sh
 helm install \